SmartlyDressedGames/Unturned-Docs/items/grip-asset.rst

 Grip Assets
 ===========

-Grip attachments are inventory items that can be attached to ranged weapons.
+Grips (or "grip attachments") are created from the ItemGripAsset class.
+They are inventory items that can be attached to ranged weapons.

 This inherits the :ref:`CaliberAsset <doc_item_asset_caliber>` class.